-AltaGas will supply the communication systems and equipment required to provide effective communications between the OSCP and:
+AltaGas will supply the communication systems and equipment required to provide effective

-- S Evacuation Personnel/Rover(s) and Roadblock Personnel
+§ Evacuation Personnel/Rover(s) and Roadblock Personnel

-- Mobile Air Monitoring Unit(s)
+Mobile Air Monitoring Unit(s)

-- S REOC
+REOC

-- S CEOC
+§ CEOC

-- § MECC
+§ MECC

-- § ECC
+§ ECC

-- S Reception Centre
+§ Reception Centre

-Mobile telephones will be located in the facility offices and key on-site personnel vehicles.
+Mobile telephones will be located in key personnel vehicles.
 Base radio stations will be located at the OSCP and REOC (if established).
 Portable radios with long range capabilities and on a common frequency with the base stations will be available for use by roadblock, evacuation and air monitoring personnel.

-Company and contract employees and sub-contractors must not volunteer information or opinions regarding any emergency situation.
+Company, contract employees and sub-contractors must not volunteer information or opinions regarding any emergency situation.
 If approached by the public or media, refer individuals to the designated Media & Communications Coordinator.
 The media should be advised a statement will be issued once all information has been received, reviewed and verified.